Improved upper bounds on Zarankiewicz numbers: Roman's bound

-As Roman's proof implicitly shows, these bounds arise as the optimal values of the linear program with variables $n_{s-1},\ldots,n_m$ that maximises $\sum_{i=s-1}^mn_i$ subject to the following constraints.

-If $H$ is an $(s,t-1)$-linear hypergraph on $m$ vertices with no edges of size less than $s-1$ and $n_i$ edges of size $i$ for each $i \in \{s-1,\ldots,m\}$, then it is not difficult to see that the two constraints above hold (for details see Lemma~\ref{L:obeyLP}).
-Thus the optimal value of this linear program must be an upper bound for $z(m,n;s,t)$.

-For a given $s$, $t$ and $m$, the function of $n$ given by the least of Roman's bounds is piecewise linear and has a critical point $(t-1)\binom{m}{s}/\binom{k}{s}$ with critical value $k(t-1)\binom{m}{s}/\binom{k}{s}$ for each integer $k \geq s$.
+For a given $s$, $t$ and $m$, the function of $n$ given by the least of Roman's bounds is piecewise linear and has a critical point $(t-1)\binom{m}{s}/\binom{\ell}{s}$ with critical value $\ell(t-1)\binom{m}{s}/\binom{\ell}{s}$ for each integer $\ell \geq s$.
 We refer to these critical points as \emph{Roman points} throughout the rest of the paper.
 At any (integral) Roman point, it is known that $z(m,n;s,t)$ achieves the bound if and only if there exists an \emph{$s$-$(m,k,t-1)$-design}: a $k$-uniform hypergraph on $m$ vertices in which any set of $s$ vertices is a subset of exactly $t-1$ edges.
 Furthermore, it is known \cite{Cul} that \eqref{E:RomanBound} with $k=s-1$ holds with equality for all $n \geq (t-1)\binom{m}{s}$.
 That is, whenever $n$ is at least the value of the largest Roman point, the best of Roman's bounds is in fact achieved by $z(m,n;s,t)$.
 See Figure~\ref{F:Roman} for a visualisation of a segment of the piecewise linear function given by the best of Roman's bounds.
 For an interesting generalisation of the result of \cite{Cul} to a multipartite variant of the Zarankiewicz problem, see \cite{MulNag}.

-In \cite{CheHorMam} it was shown that, in the case $s=2$, one of a family of extra constraints could be added to this linear program and that the resulting upper bound improved Roman's bound for values of $n$ close to some of the Roman points.
+Recall that in \cite{CheHorMam} it was shown that, in the case $s = 2$, adding one family of extra constraints to Roman's linear program can give a better upper bound.
+The improvements occur for values of $n$ close to some Roman points.